bseibel/akka-persistence-bdb/README.md

 ```
 bdb-journal {
-    dir = "journal" ; The directory to store the database environment.
+    dir = "journal" ; The directory to store the database environment
+    sync = true ; true = Durability.COMMIT_SYNC, false = Durability.COMMIT_WRITE_NO_SYNC
-    cache-size-percent = 15 ; size of teh heap to use for the bdb cache
+    cache-size-percent = 15 ; size of the heap to use for the bdb cache
+    cleaner-threads = 2 ; Number of threads used for journal compaction
+    stats-collect = false ; Log usage stats to journal directory
 }
 ```

 ## TODO

-- More tunables for the bdb environment
 - Optimization pass
 - Expose other bdb features (replication, etc)